asyscom/asyscom/README.md

 If you find my projects useful, consider supporting my work with a donation:

 ### ⚡ Lightning Network
-Scan the QR code or use the address `davidebtc@davidebtc.me`.
+Scan the QR code or use the address `davidebtc@lnbits.davidebtc.me`.

 ![qrcoe-ln-resize](https://github.com/user-attachments/assets/e5318af2-b93e-4cf6-a297-f85414a5c4e9)